SchornacklabSLCU/amfinder/README.md

 1. Download and install OPAM from the [official webwsite](https://opam.ocaml.org/doc/Install.html) or from your package manager.

-2. Either manually executes steps 3-5 below, or move to the `amfbrowser` folder and run the command: `OPAM=/usr/bin/opam ./install.sh`, storing the path to `opam` in the `OPAM` variable.
+2. Either manually run the commands in steps 3-5 below, or go to the `amfbrowser` folder and run the command: `OPAM=/usr/bin/opam ./install.sh`.
+Indicate the path to `opam` in the `OPAM` variable (if not provided, the script will use the output of `which opam`).
 If needed, add executable permissions to the installation file with: `chmod +x install.sh`.
-You can then proceed to step 6.
+You can then proceed directly to step 6.

 3. Initialise OPAM by running: `opam init`.